 Funds are effectively mini charities within the main Trust charity.
 The money held within a fund can only be used for the purposes that that fund was established for.
 For example money donated to our Mini Miracles fund will only be used to fund activities that supports our neonatal unit.

-Most wards and department in the Trust has their own fund.
+Most wards and department in the Trust have their own fund.
 This includes our community services.
 Some have multiple funds reflecting the wide range of services that they deliver.

 Below are descriptions of just a few of our funds.
 This gives you information on how donations are used.